awsdocs/aws-iot-docs/developerguide/configure-logging.md

 Thing groups can contain other thing groups to create a hierarchical relationship\.
 This procedure describes how to configure the logging of a single thing group\.
 You can apply this procedure to the parent thing group in a hierarchy to configure the logging for all thing groups in the hierarchy\.
 You can also apply this procedure to a child thing group to override the logging configuration of its parent\.

+In addition to thing groups, you can also log targets such as a device's client ID, source IP, and principal ID\.

 **Note**
 You need the Amazon Resource Name \(ARN\) of the role you want to use\.
 If you need to create a role to use for logging, see [Create a logging role](#create-logging-role) before continuing\.
 The principal used to call the API must have [Pass role permissions](pass-role.md) for your logging role\.